n3mo/bibtex-to-plain-text.el/README.md

 ## bibtex-convert-buffer-to-plain-text

 This is a wrapper for <code>bibtex-create-plain-text-reference</code> described above.
 The current buffer is searched and all BibTeX entries are converted to plain text.
-The results are written to a buffer named /*references/*.
+The results are written to a buffer named \*references\*.
 The contents of the current buffer can contain a mixture of BibTeX markup and other text.
 Thus, <code>bibtex-convert-buffer-to-plain-text</code> will scrape your buffer of any BibTeX entries and convert them into a references list.

 ## latex-convert-buffer-to-plain-text

 This function should be run inside of a LaTeX document containing one or more <code>\cite{}</code> commands.
 Provided you have specified a bibliography file in <code>\bibliography{}</code> statement, the function will create a plain text reference list formatted according to the standards associated with the reference type of each citation (e.g., article, book, etc. will be treated uniquely).
+This should work across multi-file LaTeX documents as well (i.e., those using <code>\input{}</code> statements).

 ## latex-create-plain-text-reference